cmtchssn/Intro-to-Comp-Music/Presentation/Guided-Listening-Presentation.md

 **15 points**

 ### Overall analysis – ~3:00-5:00
-3-5 slides that provide a simplified version of the timed descriptions in the Holmes guide.
+3-5 slides that provide a simplified version of the timed descriptions.
 You will be showing (and only showing, not talking about) these slides and changing from one to the next in time with the music.
 They should be concise enough for your audience to read without being distracted from the listening experience.
 The total number of slides will vary depending on the form of the song.
 Each slide should have a few important bullet points for that section - What changed from the last section?
 What should we be listening for now?
 What are any especially important or striking features of this section?
 Is there anything that strays from the primary elements that you originally told us to listen for?
 **25 points**

-### Guided Discussion – ~5:00
+### Guided Discussion – ~3:00
 Chose one single feature from the song that you would like to explore further – a transition, the sound of one particular synth, some social commentary on the lyrics, etc. Lead a discussion on this topic.
 You should hear from a few of your classmates during this section.
 You can use a few short listening examples from your song during this discussion to illustrate your point - make sure you have the track times sorted out ahead of time!
 **25 points**